PietroLiuzzo/makepdf/README.md

 or your book, and include manuscripts for your catalogue, and add or include all its parts.

+### EpiDoc parameters
+If runnign the epidocFO transformation scenario, you can benefit from all parameters supported by the EpiDoc example Stylesheet library, including its Zotero lookup functionality, setting the parameters accordingly.
+You may have to edit the `inscriptions2fo.xslt` or edit the transformation scenario to pass on the parameters.
+If you have inscriptions in EpiDoc included in your driver, before clicking the red play button, open the driver.xml and run the `epidocFO` transformation scenario which is preset for the project.
+This will create parts of the File Object using the EpiDoc stylesheets and store them in a directory which will then be used by the PDF.xql to include the information.
+This expects the Stylesheets to be stored alongside the makepdf package directory which should be the case if you use the default location for cloning Git repositories. otherways, please update paths in `inscriptions2fo.xslt`.

+### Settings
 You have two setting files.
 1. One is the Apache FOP configuration file.
 This is needed by the package, but you should not need to edit it unless you actually know that you need to
 2. Your `settings.xml`file allows you to decide on some parts of the output.
 For example if it is going to be a book or an article, if to include indexes or not, where to put the bibliography, etc.

+### Directories
 There are then three directories,
  - one for the manuscripts TEI files (`mss`),
  - one for images (`images`), and